zix99/rare/README.md

 * `heatmap` will display a color-coded version of the strength of a cell in a dense format
 * `bargraph` will create either a stacked or non-stacked bargraph based on 2 dimensions
 * `analyze` will use the key as a numeric value and compute mean/median/mode/stddev/percentiles
+* `reduce` allows evaluating data using expressions, and grouping/sorting the output

 More details on various output formats and aggregators (including examples) can be found in [aggregators](docs/usage/aggregators.md)